BlizzCrafter/Steamworks.Net-MonoGame-Integration/README.md

-# Steamworks.Net MonoGame Integration (DesktopGL)
+# Steamworks.Net MonoGame Integration
-This repo is for everyone who is about to integrate the Steamworks.Net.dll into a MonoGame DesktopGL project.
+This repo is for everyone who is about to integrate the Steamworks.Net.dll into a MonoGame project.
 It shows some Steamworks.Net features and how easy it is to integrate it into a MonoGame project.

 ![HelloSteamworks](Documentation/MonoGameSteamworksNet_03.jpg)
 ![HelloSteamworks](Documentation/MonoGameSteamworksNet_05.jpg)